Exact Mean Square Linear Stability Analysis for SGD: Introduction

 \section{Introduction}

 The dynamical stability of optimization methods has been shown to play a key role in shaping the properties of trained models.
 For instance, gradient descent (GD) can stably converge only to minima that are sufficiently flat with respect to the step size \citep{cohen2021gradient}, and in the context of neural networks, such minima were shown to correspond to models with favorable properties.
 These include smoothness of the predictor function \citep{ma2021on,nacson2023the, mulayoffNeurips}, balancedness of the layers \citep{mulayoff2020unique}, and arguably better generalization \citep{hochreiter1997flat,keskar2016large,jastrzkebski2017three,wu2017towards,ma2021on}.
 While the stability threshold of GD is well-known, that of stochastic GD (SGD) has yet to be fully understood.
-Several theoretical works studied SGD's dynamics using linear stability, \ie via second-order Taylor expansion at the vicinity of minima, focusing on stability in the mean square sense \citep{wu2018sgd, granziol2022learning, velikanov2023a}, higher moments \citep{ma2021on}, and in probability \citep{ziyin2023probabilistic}.
-However, these works either do not provide explicit stability conditions (\eg presenting the condition as an optimization problem \citep{wu2018sgd,ma2021on} or in terms of a moment generating function \citep{velikanov2023a}), or rely on strong assumptions (\eg the nature of the Hessian batching noise and infinite network widths \citep{granziol2022learning} or momentum parameter close to $1$ and ``spectrally expressible'' dynamics \citep{velikanov2023a}).
-Several empirical works studied SGD's stability \citep{jastrzebski2018on,Jastrzebski2020The,cohen2021gradient,gilmer2022a}, yet the exact stability threshold remains unknown.
+Several empirical works studied SGD's stability \citep{jastrzebski2018on,Jastrzebski2020The,cohen2021gradient,gilmer2022a}, yet they did not determine a definitive stability condition.
+Various theoretical works studied SGD's dynamics using linear stability, \ie via second-order Taylor expansion at the vicinity of minima, focusing on stability in the mean square sense \citep{wu2018sgd, granziol2022learning, velikanov2023a}, higher moments \citep{ma2021on}, and in probability \citep{ziyin2023probabilistic}.
+However, these works either do not provide explicit stability conditions or rely on strong assumptions.
+For example, \citet{wu2018sgd,ma2021on} present the condition as a complex optimization problem.
+Similarly, \citet{granziol2022learning} consider infinite network widths and make strong assumptions on the nature of the batching noise.
+Likewise, \citet{velikanov2023a} analyze SGD with momentum, assuming momentum parameter close to $1$ and ``spectrally expressible'' dynamics, and present their result in terms of a moment generating function.
+Overall, the exact stability threshold of SGD in the general case remains unknown.

 In this paper, we analyze the linear stability of SGD in the mean square sense.
 We start by considering interpolating minima, which are common in training of overparametrized models.
 In this case, we provide an explicit threshold on the step size~$\eta$ that is both necessary and sufficient for stability.
 Our analysis sheds light on the precise role of the batch size $B$.
 In particular, we show that the maximal step size allowing stable convergence is monotonically non-decreasing in the batch size.
 Namely, decreasing the batch size can only decrease the stability threshold of SGD.
 Moreover, we show that this threshold is equivalent to that of a mixture process that takes in each iteration a full batch gradient step w.p.~$1-p$, and a single sample gradient step w.p.~$p$, where~$p~\approx~1/B $.
 This suggests that even with moderate batch sizes, SGD's stability threshold is very close to that of GD's.
 Although our result gives an explicit condition on the step size for stability, its computation may still be challenging in practical applications.
 Thus, we also prove simple necessary criteria for stability, which depend on the batch size and are easier to compute.